 - Business and billing practices State, Federal Civil and Criminal statues and regulations

 - Employment and Whistleblower statutes State, Federal Civil and Criminal statues and regulations

 Patients are granted in all areas of health care and are applicable to all health care providers.
 Remedies are provided to Patients when a Provider, insurance company or a other medical professional do not comply with those rights.
 The remedies very and may be effectuated through administrative regulatory procedures or through litigation.
 The include

-Rights under federal and Texas laws, such as PPACA, HIPAA, Hospital and Rehabilitation and Long-term and nursing-home care statues and regulations are complex, and may include violations of privacy rights or malpractice claims.
+Rights under federal and Texas laws, such as PPACA, Hospital and Rehabilitation and Long-term and nursing-home care statues and regulations are complex, and may include violations of privacy rights or malpractice claims.